-On December 3rd, 2013 – International Day of Persons with Disabilities – the B.C. government launched a consultation to better understand how government, businesses and communities can increase accessibility and decrease barriers for people living with disabilities.
+From December 3, 2013 to March 11, 2014, government held a provincewide consultation to better understand how government, businesses and communities can decrease barriers and increase accessibility for people living with disabilities.